To fully understand pipe class and piping specification you must know the basics of the piping.

 Piping class or Pipe Class is a document that specifies the type of the components such as a type of pipe, schedule, material, flange ratings, branch types, valve types and valve trim material, gasket, and all the other components specific requirements to be used for different fluids under different operating conditions in a plant.

 Shortcode is used to cover all the information applicable to the given pipe class.
-This pipe class is also included in the line number so that field construction engineer can easily identify the material required.
+This pipe class is also included in the line number so that field construction engineers can easily identify the material required.

-What is the piping Specifications?
+What are the piping Specifications?

 Piping Specifications are technical documents that are generated by private companies to address additional requirements applicable to a specific product or application.

 Piping Specs provides specific/additional requirements for the materials, components, or services that are beyond the code and standard requirements.
-For Example, if you want A106 Gr B pipe with Maximum carbon of 0.23% against standard requirements of 0.3% Max, you must be specified this requirement in your purchase specification.
+For Example, if you want an A106 Gr B pipe with Maximum carbon of 0.23% against standard requirements of 0.3% Max, you must be specified this requirement in your purchase specification.

 Why did Specification require?